Everything You Need to Know About a Roth Ira

 A Roth IRA, it’s just a name that’s given to an account.
 Kind of like your checking account, you know that your checking account is the account that you move money in and out of to pay your bills.
-You know that your savings account is money that you put aside for a rainy day, and maybe you get a little bit of interest, probably not a much.
+You know that your savings account is money that you put aside for a rainy day, and maybe you get a little bit of interest, probably not a lot.

-So a Roth IRA or any IRA is an account with money in it saved for your retirement.
+So a Roth IRA or an IRA is an account with money in it saved for your retirement.
 But here’s the thing in a Roth IRA, the IRS says, we’re going to give it the title Roth IRA, and that’s going to mean a few things.
-There’s a few rules you should know.
+There are a few rules you should know.
 So the first thing you should know is that a Roth IRA is just a basket, it’s a basket that you’re going to put money into, stay with me okay?

 It’s very similar to a traditional IRA, but because it says Roth in front of it, it’s going to kind of decide how it’s going to decide the money that you put in, in a traditional IRA, there’s a certain way you put money into it.
 In a Roth IRA, you’re putting money into this basket, after you’ve already paid taxes.
 So it’s what they call post-tax, okay?